-The average daily participation of inmates in the program is 102 at any given time.
-There is also a waiting list (at times) for those in general population who recently transferred to Waiawa Correctional Facility to enter the program.
-At the beginning of FY2011, there were approximately 102 inmates in various stages of treatment in Kashbox.
-During the period from July 01, 2010 to June 30, 2011, there were 109 new admissions, 67 successful completions, and 17 terminations due to non-compliance with treatment plan, misconducts, or new charges.
-The remaining inmates continued their participation in the program after the June 30, 2011 date.
+The average daily participation of inmates in the program is about 85 inmates at any given time.
+At the beginning of FY2013, there were approximately 102 inmates in various stages of treatment in KASHBOX.
+During the period from July 01, 2012 to June 30, 2013, there were 68 new admissions, 97 successful completions, and 5 terminations due to non-compliance with treatment plan, misconducts, or new charges.
+The remaining inmates continued their participation in the program after the June 30, 2013 date.